 Once the crew spot the tuna, it’s all hands on deck.

-With the four Dinko Tuna boats working in tandem, their operation is well-organised and methodical.
+With the four Dinko Seafoods boats working in tandem, their operation is well-organised and methodical.

 While the smaller boats drop sardines in the water to herd the tuna, the largest of the boats — the 51m Purse Seiner — encircles them, dropping a 1080m-long, 160m-deep net as it goes.